-Although the Trust and the Partnership have adopted certain procedures to help minimize conflicts of interest (see "Conflicts of Interest" and "Governance of the Trust and the Administrator" in Item 4.1, "Capital - Details of the Declaration of Trust"), there are no assurances that conflicts of interest will not arise which cannot be resolved in a manner most favourable to holders of Participating Preferred Trust Units.
+Although the Trust and the Partnership have adopted certain procedures to help minimize conflicts of interest, including Conflicts of Interest Policy (see "-Conflicts of Interest" and "Governance of the Trust and the Administrator" in Item 4.1, "Capital - Details of the Declaration of Trust"), there are no assurances that conflicts of interest will not arise which cannot be resolved in a manner most favourable to holders of Participating Preferred Trust Units.
 Persons considering a purchase of Participating Preferred Trust Units pursuant to this Offering must rely on the judgment and good faith of the shareholders, directors, officers and employees of the Promoters in resolving such conflicts of interest as may arise.